StrikeCast

 Thunderstorm season near Los Angeles

-Los Angeles sits in California, which averages about 10 thunderstorm days a yearbelow the US average of 25.
+Lightning near Los Angeles follows California's pattern of about 10 thunderstorm days a year, below the national average of 25.
 Lightning near Los Angeles is most frequent July–September.

 CA thunderstorm days/yr